JColeman1550/throwTrack/README.md

 ThrowTrack is a web-based application designed for tracking pitching sessions, specifically for baseball pitchers.
 It allows users to monitor their pitch count, ball/strike count, and the number of pitches thrown in different strike zones during each session.
 The application is built with **HTML**, **CSS**, and **JavaScript** for the front-end, and **EJS** templating to render dynamic content from a Node.js server.

+## Why ThrowTrack?

+ThrowTrack was created to help address the growing concern of overuse injuries in youth baseball pitchers.
+By providing a tool that allows coaches and parents to monitor pitch counts and performance data, ThrowTrack empowers them to make informed decisions about a pitcher's workload and ensure their long-term health and safety.
+With easy-to-use tracking features, ThrowTrack aims to foster a culture of responsible pitching management at the youth level.

 ## Features

 - **Pitch Count**: Increment or decrement the pitch count with + or - buttons.